Angola national football team

-The Angola national football team (Seleção nacional de futebol de Angola) represents Angola in men's international football and is controlled by the Angolan Football Federation and nicknamed as both Palancas Negras (Black Sable antelopes) and Diabos Vermelhos (Red Devils), the team is a member of both FIFA and the Confederation of African Football (CAF).
+The Angola national football team (Seleção nacional de futebol de Angola, Ocimunga colombola viombanjele yo Ngola) represents Angola in men's international football and is controlled by the Angolan Football Federation and nicknamed as both Palancas Negras (Black Sable antelopes) and Diabos Vermelhos (Red Devils), the team is a member of both FIFA and the Confederation of African Football (CAF).

 Angola reached its highest FIFA ranking of 45th in July 2000.
 Their greatest accomplishment was qualifying for the 2006 World Cup, their only World Cup to date.

 History

-Angola played their first game against Congo on 8 February 1976, losing 3–2.
+Angola played their first game against Congo on 8 February 1976, losing 3–2 with goals from Giovetty and Nelson.
 On 26 June 1977, Cuba became Angola's first non-African opponent when the two countries met in Angola, with Angola winning 1–0.
 Angola entered World Cup qualifying for the first time in the 1986 qualifying competition.
 Angola defeated Senegal on penalties in the first round before narrowly losing to Algeria 3–2 on aggregate in the second round.
+That generation included great players of the nation's history like Jesus, Ndunguidi, Joseph Maluka, Alves, Vata and others.

 Angola qualified for their first Africa Cup of Nations in 1996.
 They were drawn in Group A with South Africa, Egypt and Cameroon.
 They lost their first two games to Egypt and South Africa, but managed a 3–3 draw against Cameroon.
 They finished bottom of the group and did not reach the second round.
 Angola then qualified for their second successive African Cup of Nations in 1998, but again failed to reach the second round, drawing 0–0 with South Africa and 3–3 with Namibia, and losing 5–2 to Ivory Coast.
+Also in this generation, there were great players: Paulão, Quinzinho (who scored the first goal in the AFCON and played in FC Porto) and Joni.
+This national team was coached by Carlos Alhinho, who gave opportunities to young players, thus forming Angola's golden generation.

-After missing the last 3 tournaments, they qualified for the 2006 African Nations Cup.
-They recorded their first African Cup of Nations win against Togo, winning 3–2, two goals coming from Flávio and the other coming from Maurito.
+After missing the last 3 tournaments to the AFCON of 2000, 2002 and 2004, they qualified for the 2006 African Nations Cup.
+They recorded their first African Cup of Nations 3-2 win against Togo, two goals coming from Flávio and the other coming from Maurito.
 They also drew 0–0 against Congo DR and lost 3–1 against Cameroon.
 Angola's best performance then came in the 2008 African Nations Cup.
 They were drawn in Group D with Tunisia, South Africa and Senegal.
 They drew 1–1 and 0–0 with South Africa and Tunisia, then defeated Senegal 3–1, two goals coming from Manucho.
-In the quarter-finals they were beaten by eventual winners Egypt 2–1, but Manucho scored again, finishing with four goals in total.
+In the quarter-finals they were beaten by event champions Egypt 2–1; Manucho scored again, finishing with four tournament goals in total.

 Angola also won the COSAFA Cup in 1999, 2001 and 2004.